 Assistive Technology Can Reduce Barriers

 Using assistive technology reduces barriers and increases independence.
 It allows a person with disabilities to perform essential functions.
-Many consumers know what type of assistive technology device is needed to accomplish a task.
-If a consumer does not know, talking with the consumer and trying available low tech items may help figure out what will work best.
-Other times, obtain a formal assistive technology evaluation to assess the person’s circumstances and abilities and to determine what assistive technology device or equipment is needed.
+Many people know what type of assistive technology device is needed to accomplish a task.
+If a person does not know, talking with them and trying available low-tech items may help figure out what will work best.
+Other times, get a formal assistive technology evaluation to assess the person’s circumstances and abilities and to determine what assistive technology device or equipment is needed.
 Finally, talking with someone who has been through a similar experience may help you figure out which assistive technology device to use.

 One Size Does Not Fit All

 People with the same disability do not always have the same functionality.
 An assistive technology that works for one person may not work for another.
-It is best to work with rehabilitation professional to obtain an assessment before buying a high-tech item.
-Many low- or mid-tech items can be purchased off-the-shelf from a vendor of durable medical equipment.
+It is best to work with rehabilitation professional to get an assessment before buying a high-tech item.
+Many low or mid-tech items can be purchased off-the-shelf from a vendor of durable medical equipment.

 Resources for Obtaining Information on Assistive Technology

-To obtain advice before purchasing assistive technology, contact an unbiased resource, such as the Assistive and Instructional Technology Lab at the University of Texas Austin.
-Many vendors can offer professional advice, as well; however, use caution and consider whether a less-expensive product will meet an individual’s needs.
+To get advice before purchasing assistive technology, contact an unbiased resource, such as the Assistive and Instructional Technology Lab at the University of Texas Austin.
+Many vendors can offer professional advice, as well.
+However, use caution and consider whether a less-expensive product will meet a person’s needs.